 Tell me a little bit about the history and evolution of the Fairmont Washington, D.C.
 Georgetown.

 With the grace and charm comparable to any of the stately embassies of Washington, D.C., our elegant 10-story, 415-room hotel, designed by renowned architect Vlastimil Koubeck, opened in 1985.
-Currently we are undergoing a $27 million dollar renovation of all guestrooms and suites including the exclusive Fairmont Gold Floor lounge.
-We are also converting the executive forum amphitheater into a 2,900 square foot junior ballroom.
-The additional ballroom, will be called The Kennedy Ballroom, and is expected to increase group meeting capacity as well as adding entertaining space for social events and weddings.
+Currently, we are undergoing a $27 million dollar renovation of all guestrooms and suites including the exclusive Fairmont Gold Floor lounge.
+We are also converting the executive forum amphitheater into a 2,900-square-foot junior ballroom.
+The additional ballroom will be called The Kennedy Ballroom and is expected to increase group meeting capacity as well as add entertaining space for social events and weddings.

-This exciting project will be complete by April 15, 2016, enhancing both the guest experience and the hotel’s position as the largest luxury group hotel in the nation’s capital.
+This exciting project will be completed by April 15, 2016, enhancing both the guest experience and the hotel’s position as the largest luxury group hotel in the nation’s capital.

 How would you describe the dining options on-site, and what are some of the signature dishes and drinks of the hotel?

-Light fare dining is also available in the lobby lounge and loggia.
-Our honey walnut bread and BeeMyHoney doughnut are made with our rooftop honey.
+Light-fare dining is also available in the lobby lounge and loggia.
+Our honey walnut bread and BeeMyHoney doughnuts are made with our rooftop honey.
 Our signature cocktail, the BeeTini, includes honey and honeycomb from our rooftop hives.

 If you were to advise guests looking to experience the new and improved Fairmont Washington, D.C.
 Georgetown later this spring, what would be the perfect weekend itinerary?

-Saturday: After enjoying a leisurely breakfast in bed, I suggest touring the National Portrait Gallery, any of the Smithsonian’s museums and a stop for lunch in city center.
+Saturday: After enjoying a leisurely breakfast in bed, I suggest touring the National Portrait Gallery, any of the Smithsonian museums, and a stop for lunch in the city center.
 After lunch, visit The Phillips Collection—America’s first museum of modern art, where you can view Renoir’s “The Luncheon of the Boating Party” in its permanent home and a selection of Mark Rothko’s famous abstract impressionist paintings.
-Returning to the hotel for a dip in our in-door pool, or a work out in Balance Gym, is a great refresher before enjoying dinner at Juniper.
+Returning to the hotel for a dip in our indoor pool, or a workout in Balance Gym, is a great refresher before enjoying dinner at Juniper.
 After dinner, the concierge can arrange a driver and champagne for a moonlight tour of the monuments.